 A study of selected issues within Gender, Women, and Sexuality Studies.
 The course will include a variety of feminist, gender, sexuality, and/or cultural theories in the context of a particular issue or topic.
 May be repeated for credit as topics change.
-Prerequisites: GWSS 219 and ENG 105 with a grade of C or higher or consent.
 Offered intermittently.